AbdullahTaher93/CCMYproject/README.md

-#  Deploy in PaaS
+#  Deployment

-We have chosen as temporary PasS for the deployment of our application, Heroku: This PasS has been chosen because it is simple to use and allows to deploy any application from a Github repository.
+There are different PaaS deployment services to deploy our application, For that we select [Heroku](https://en.wikipedia.org/wiki/Heroku): This PasS has been chosen because it is simple to use and allows to deploy any application from a Github repository.

+[Travis](https://en.wikipedia.org/wiki/Travis_CI) has been used As an integration service.

+ The reasons of use it are :
+* easy to use.

-Travis has been used As an integration service .
-The reason for using it is:easy to use.
-It is enough to include a file .travis.yml.
+* It is enough to include a file .travis.yml.

 To use it you have to connect it with the github account.

-All the information regarding this section and the microservice developed is in [This Document](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito2.md)
+All information regarding of this section and the microservice developed are in [This Document](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito2.md)

 Despliegue: https://small-well-service.herokuapp.com/